techlore/channel-content/community-rules.md

 **All illegal content is strictly prohibited.** This includes (but is not limited to) illegal licenses or key generators, ‘cracked’ software, illegal media content, personal threats, and other such topics and behavior.
 It is of the utmost importance that the security and privacy community is completely disassociated with illegal activities.

 ### 6
-**Respect the moderators and all moderator decisions.** If you have an issue with a moderator decision, please submit a report with as many details as possible to [our support page](https://techlore.tech/contact.html).
+**Respect the moderators and all moderator decisions.** If you have an issue with a moderator decision, please submit a report with as many details as possible to [our support page](https://techlore.tech/contact).
 Do not argue with the moderator either in chat or in direct messages, nor make any attempts to circumvent any actions they have taken.
 Not respecting this policy may result in an immediate ban.

 ### 7
-**Community bans apply across all Techlore communities.** Do not attempt to circumvent bans on a platform like Discord or Telegram by joining other Techlore-operated platforms on Matrix, for example.
+**Community bans apply across all Techlore communities.** Do not attempt to circumvent bans on a platform like Discord by joining other Techlore-operated platforms like Matrix, for example.
 Doing so may result in a permanent ban extension.

 ## Moderation Information

 The moderation team is given a lot of flexibility in their role to make this server a great place for everybody, but typically we follow a three-warnings/mutes system before a server ban.
 It is at the discretion of the moderators to issue mutes, warnings, server kicks, and server bans; and they will do so based on the severity of whatever activity may have been performed.

 Our excellent moderation team is charged with enforcing the rules above, but they are not the sole final arbiters of the policy.
-You may appeal or contest any moderation decision, but you must do so by submitting a report with as many details as possible to [our support page](https://techlore.tech/contact.html).
+You may appeal or contest any moderation decision, but you must do so by submitting a report with as many details as possible to [our support page](https://techlore.tech/contact).
 Do not argue your case in public channels, do not direct message the moderator in question with your complaint, and do not attempt to circumvent any bans that may have been placed in order to do so.

 All moderator-enacted server bans are considered “bans under review” and will be evaluated by an administrator later.

-*Additionally, moderators making verbal abuse, insults, threats towards others, or displaying offensive, derogatory, or explicit content is strictly prohibited, and if you become aware of such behavior it should be reported to myself in a DM.*
+*Additionally, moderators making verbal abuse, insults, threats towards others, or displaying offensive, derogatory, or explicit content is strictly prohibited, and if you become aware of such behavior it should be reported to our contact page.*

 ## Additional Community Guidelines